5 Simple Steps to Holiday-Ready Kitchen Pantry

 4. Wipe down your shelves.
 Once you’ve pared your stock down to usable items, wipe the shelves and restock, grouping things in a usable fashion.
 You can organize like items together or by entree, side dish or appetizer.
 If it’s possible, don’t fill the pantry to the maximum capacity to keep clutter and forgotten items at bay.

 5. Give your pantry a full-on makeover.
-If, after doing your inventory, you’re just not satisfied with the functionality of your pantry, consider making a bigger change to create the storage you need.
+If, after doing your inventory, you’re just not satisfied with the functionality of your pantry, consider making a bigger change to create the kitchen pantry storage you need.